Ripper53/snowflake-connector/snowflake-connector/README.md

 Right now, only [key pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) is supported.

-You must have the text files `environment_variables/local/snowflake_private_key_path.txt` and `environment_variables/local/snowflake_public_key_path.txt`, where your application is executed, and these files must store the path to the keys.
+You must pass the paths to your private and public key.

 ## Dev Setup
-Add your public and private key under `environment_variables/local` folder (you will have to create the `local` folder).
-Make sure your private key is named `rsa_key.p8` and your public key is `rsa_key.pub`.
+Add your public and private key under a folder, and feed the paths into `SnowflakeConnector`

 Point `environment_variables/local/snowflake_private_key_path.txt` to your private key by changing its contents to: `./environment_variables/local/rsa_key.p8`